Milly Alcock

 Biography of Milly Alcock

-The headstrong and stubborn Rhaenyra Targaryen from "House of the Dragon" seems to have been created for the actress Milly Alcock.
+The fierce and determined Rhaenyra Targaryen from "House of the Dragon" could have been written specifically for actress Milly Alcock.
 She, too, is accustomed to breaking rules and achieving her goals.
-Her dreams of the theater began at the age of six, and twelve years later, she left her studies without regret for a role in the TV series "Upright", which brought her success in Australia and a prestigious film award.
+Her theater dreams started at age six, and twelve years later, she dropped out of school without hesitation for a role in the TV series "Upright", which brought her Australian success and a prestigious film award.

-Despite her initial success, Milly continued to live in the attic and did not believe in a bright future until 2020, when she sent audition tapes to the producers of "House of the Dragon".
-Alcock was given a unique opportunity to join the "Game of Thrones" universe, not in an episodic role, but as the main character.
+Despite her early success, Milly was still living in an attic and didn't believe in a bright future until 2020, when she sent audition tapes to the producers of "House of the Dragon".
+Alcock landed a unique opportunity to join the "Game of Thrones" universe—not in a minor role, but as the main character.

 Actress Milly Alcock